Harshal7797/Java-Applications/README.md

 5. `TwitterCLI (Main)`
 Create above components and start applications.
   ## Enhancements
-  1. Allow multiple user to reuse this code with their credential to post, delete and show tweet.
+  1. Allows multiple user to reuse this code with their credential to post, delete and show tweet.
   2. Support search History.
   3. Print out user define selected field from Tweet Object.